 Ranging and SL Positioning Services:

-If the Ranging and Sidelink Positioning Authorized IE, within the Ranging and Sidelink Positioning Services Information IE, is included in the HANDOVER REQUEST message and set to "authorized", the target NG-RAN node shall, if supported, consider that the UE is authorized for the Ranging and Sidelink Positioning services.
+If the Ranging and Sidelink Positioning Authorized IE, within the Ranging and Sidelink Positioning Services Information IE, is included in the HANDOVER REQUEST message and it contains one or more IEs set to "authorized", the target NG-RAN node shall, if supported, consider that the UE is authorized for the Ranging and Sidelink Positioning services.

 Editor’s Note: The procedure texts could be further refined, if needed.